LongBu/AWS-MLS-C01-Study-Guide/README.md

 ##### Amazon Kinesis Data Streams:
+  * Service to provide low latency, real-time streaming ingestion
+  * On-demand capacity mode
+    * 4 MB/s input, ??? output?
+    * Scales automatically to accommodate up to double its previous peak write throughput observed in the last 30 days
+    * Pay per stream per hour and data/in/out per GB
-  * On-demand capacity mode or Provisioned mode (if throughput exceeded exception => add shard[s] manually or programmatically) to provide low latency streaming ingestion
+  * Provisioned mode (if throughput exceeded exception => add shard[s] manually or programmatically)
+    * 1 MB/s input, 2 MB/s output
+    * Pay per shard per hour
-  * Can have up to 5 parallel consumers
+  * Can have up to 5 parallel consumers (5 consuming api calls per second \[per shard])
   * Synchronously replicate streaming data across 3 AZ in a single Region and store between 24 hours and 365 days in shard(s) to be consumed/processed/replayed by another service and stored elsewhere
-  * Use fan-out if lag is encountered by stream consumers
+  * Use fan-out if lag is encountered by stream consumers (~200ms vs ~70ms latency)
+  * Requires code (producer/consumer)
   * Shards can be split or merged
   * 1 MB message size limit
   * TLS in flight or KMS at-rest encryption